by Kitty Nash

 - That horribly smelly waste water should not be flowing into our newly cleaned river.

-- That athletically handsome new student will hopefully join our usually winning sports teams.
+- That athletically handsome new student will hopefully join one of our very prestigious sports teams.